gatherworkshops/digital-media/_courses/responsive-magic/using-javascript.md

 title: Using JavaScript
 slides:

-  - title: title-page
-    class: title-slide
+  - class: title-slide

-    notes: |

-      In this section we will add a JavaScript file to a web page and test that it works.

     content: |

       # Using JavaScript

       _Adding those first lines of JavaScript to your site_

+    notes: |

+      In this section we will add a JavaScript file to a web page and test that it works.

   ##########